-Exam #1 - 30% of the final grade (scheduled on May 23^{rd}).
-This test will only include the lecture materials and the textbook chapters covered during the first four sessions (May 7^{th} - May 16^{th}).
+Exam #1 - 30% of the final grade (scheduled on May 27^{th}).
+This test will only include the lecture materials and the textbook chapters covered during the first four sessions (May 8^{th} - May 22^{nd}).

-Exam #2 - 30% of the final grade (scheduled on June 11th).
-This test will only include the lecture materials and the textbook chapters covered during the next four sessions (May 28th - June 6th).
+Exam #2 - 30 % of the final grade (scheduled on June 12th).
+This test will only include the lecture materials and the textbook chapters covered during the next four sessions (May 29th - June 10th), as well as the videos played in class after Exam #1 on May 27th.

-Exam #3 - 40% of the final grade (scheduled on June 25^{th}).
-This exam will include 70% of questions about the lecture materials and the textbook chapters covered during the final three sessions (June 13^{th} - June 20^{th}), and 30% of questions about the entire textbook and all lecture materials covered during the term.
+Exam #3 - 40 % of the final grade (scheduled on June 26th).
+This exam will be more comprehensive, in that it will include about 70% of questions related to the lecture materials and textbook chapters covered during the final three sessions (June 17th - June 24th), the videos played in class after Exam #2 on June 12th, and about 30% of questions related to the entire textbook and all lecture materials covered during the term.

-Lecture materials will include: 1) lectures (based on the textbook and a series of takehome message slides that I will post on Moodle before each class), 2) videos played in class, and 3) possible in-class discussions (if/when applicable).
+Lecture materials will include: 1) lectures (based on the textbook and a series of slides that I will post on Moodle before each class), 2) videos played in class, and 3) possible in-class discussions (if/when applicable).